-- Review "A Guide to Successful Searches.", the University of Arizona's Recruitment Policy, and Human Resources (HR) Recruitment Resources, Be prepared to share with search committee and have available as references during the search process. - 2.
-All search committee members must attend the Faculty Search Committee Training.
+- Review "A Guide to Successful Searches.", the University of Arizona's Recruitment Policy, and Human Resources (HR) Recruitment Resources, Be prepared to share with search committee and have available as references during the search process. - All search committee members must attend the Faculty Search Committee Training.
 The training has been created with a specific focus on providing research-based strategies and best practices for identifying candidates who will help us advance our strategic priorities.
-The training focuses on improving inclusion, rigor, fairness and reducing unconscious bias in recruitment and hiring.
-Register for the workshop HERE.
+The training focuses on improving rigor and fairness in recruitment and hiring.